covalenthq/goldrush-decoder/README.md

         The method has 3 arguments:

-        1. **Event Id**: A case-sensitive string concatenation of the `protocol name` with the `event name` by a `-`.
+        1. **Event Id**: A case-sensitive string concatenation of the `protocol name` with the `event name` by a `:`.
         2. **Networks**: An array of all the networks the defined decoding function will run for
-        3. **Decoding Function**: The actual decoding function, it has 3 arguments:
+        3. **Decoding Function**: The actual decoding function, it has 3 arguments passed to it:
             1. `log`: The raw log event that is being decoded.
             2. `chain_name`: Network to which the log belongs to.
             3. `covalent_client`: The covalent client created with your covalent API key.

-    3.  `decode`: The function that chooses which decoding function needs to be called for which log event and collects the returns and sends it.
+    3.  `decode`: The function that chooses which decoding function needs to be called for which log event.
+It collects all the decoded events for a transaction and returns them in an array of structured data.
 It is run when the API server receives a request.

 ## 1. Running the Development Server